webcamoid/webcamoid/README.md

 2. Your distribution name and version (numeric, please).
 3. Your Qt version.
 4. Your GCC version.
+5. Your DE/WM version.
-5. Any other useful information.
+6. Any other useful information.

 Send this list to the [issues page](http://github.com/hipersayanX/webcamoid/issues).
+Please report **ANY** problem you have with Webcamod in the official website, help to centralize information in one unique place.